herbicider/HayatPrecheck/README.md

 ## 📈 Future Improvements - My favorite part

-1. With my nVIDIA DGX reservation, I'm planning a **centralized architecture** with GPU-accelerated OCR and AI-powered semantic matching for even better accuracy while maintaining complete privacy and HIPAA compliance.
+1. I'm planning a **centralized architecture** with GPU-accelerated OCR and AI-powered semantic matching for even better accuracy while maintaining complete privacy and HIPAA compliance.
 The vision is a single powerful computer with a highly customized for pharmacy local AI model serving multiple pharmacies.
+*My nVidia DGX reserversion has being indefinitely delayed, I'm planning to use online AI API to process the strings pulled by OCR.
+With prompt engineering, we can ask for a matching score of drug name and directions while keeping other PHIs locally.*
 2. By using paddleOCR with **nVIDIA CUDA**, I can leverage the GPU for much faster and more accurate OCR processing compared to CPU-bound Tesseract.
 Also PaddleOCR supports **training custom models**, which opens the door for pharmacy-specific OCR models that can handle common fonts, layouts, and artifacts seen in prescriptions.
 This could significantly improve text recognition accuracy.
 3. The knowledge base of current local LLM will provide the best drug name and sig **semantic matching**, replacing the hardcoded string matching logic with a more flexible and intelligent approach.
 4. New opensource LLM models are coming out every month, and with the right fine-tuning and prompt engineering, I believe we can achieve very high accuracy for drug name and sig matching while keeping everything local and private.